Healthdirect Symptom Checker

 Identify system-level gaps between consumer needs, service intent, and actual behaviour

-Use direct consumer research, synthesis, and prototyping to inform strategic decisions and funding discussions
+Use research and prototyping to inform strategic decisions and funding discussions

-Explore how emerging approaches, including AI-assisted support, could responsibly enhance human-led services
+Explore how AI-assisted support could responsibly enhance human-led services

 What I worked on

-Synthesising qualitative insights to highlight recurring patterns, misunderstandings, and moments of uncertainty
+Synthesising qualitative insights to surface recurring patterns and moments of uncertainty

-Feeding these insights back into journey maps and ecosystem views to make system gaps visible
+Translating insights into journey maps to make system gaps visible

-Prototype new service and product concepts, including AI-assisted ideas, to provoke discussion and uncover insight during user interviews
+Prototyping service and AI-assisted concepts to provoke discussion in user interviews

-Sharing Phase 1 research findings to strengthen evidence and continuity across phases
+Sharing Phase 1 findings to maintain evidence continuity

-This work helped teams move from incremental improvement toward a shared understanding of where change and investment could deliver the greatest value and informs on the product roadmap.
+This helped teams move from incremental fixes toward a shared view of where investment could deliver the greatest value.

 Designing AI for health decisions under stress